 I have a kidney disease which my doctors have been unable to diagnose.
 Where is a good place to look for some help?
 My doctors have told me it is nephrotic syndrome, but they don't know what is causing it.
 Can you help?

 Once you and your provider have isolated the specific cause(s) of your condition, you can move on to the treatment phase.
 In addition to treating the direct cause behind your case of nephrotic syndrome, your health care provider may prescribe medication to address high blood pressure and cholesterol levels, to reduce the risk for blood clots, and to suppress the immune system.
-S/he may also recommend taking diuretics to help your kidneys flush excess liquids and other waste to the urine for elimination from the body.
-Because nephrotic syndrome may make you more susceptible to infections, blood clots, and acute and chronic kidney failure, you and your provider may need to communicate more frequently than normal throughout the course of your treatment plan may also be a good idea.
+S/he may also recommend taking diuretics or water pills to help your kidneys flush excess liquids and other waste to the urine for elimination from the body.
+A visit with a registered dietitian to advise you on a diet that will be supportive of your treatment plan may also be a good idea.
 Foods that are low in fat and cholesterol may improve symptoms for some people.
 Reducing sodium intake and eating lean proteins may also be recommended.

 Hopefully, you now have fewer unknowns regarding your condition.
 But, pursuing more information is a good idea, and the moment you and your provider are able to pinpoint the direct cause of your condition, you’ll be able to move toward recovery.
 To that end, if you haven’t already set a follow up appointment with your provider, you might go ahead and get one on the books.
 Alternatively, if you feel as if s/he hasn’t investigated this issue adequately and your concerns have not been addressed, there’s no reason not to seek out a second opinion or look for care elsewhere to get answers.
 The National Kidney Foundation may also be a good resource for more information about conditions that affect the kidneys and how to keep them healthy.

 Can’t find information on the site about your health concern or issue?